tsbmediaventure/ConsCent-docs/docs/integration.md

 If only want to use the passes feature, you do not need to use hashcode method or content registration.
 You can directly skip to the web / frontend integration.
 You will however have to configure a pass in the integration section of your client dashboard.
 [Check out passes here](passes.md)

+Additionally, if you want to microprice pdf downloads or unlock a group of contents together check out [downloads](features/downloads.md) and [bundling](features/bundling.md)

 At this point, you must also have access to your client id, api key and api secret (it is obtained by going to your your client dashboard > Integration > SDK)

 ## Content Registration